 Standard Tarp Covers

 A relatively common and readily available option, tarp covers are easily one of the most affordable pool cover options.
 They serve the basic functions of keeping debris, leaves, and sunlight off your pool and preserving your water’s health and chemical balance.
 It’s best suited for pool owners with large outdoor pools looking to spend as little as possible on a pool cover.
 Tarp covers have a lifespan of 4 – 7 years if properly maintained.
-Prices can range from $150 – $500.
+Prices can range from $70 – $500 depending on the size and quality of the tarp.

 - It covers every inch of the pool, so you have assured protection.